Behavioral Addictions, Emotions, And The Brain

 Are Behavioral Addictions Serious?

 According to the US National Library of Medicine, behavioral addictions, “resemble substance abuse addictions,” in reference to the impact on the brain and their response to treatment.
-Individuals often struggle to resist urges or temptations to reduce or stop behaviors that may be addictive to them, illicit arousal before completing them, and bring pleasure while doing them.
+Individuals often struggle to resist urges or temptations to reduce or stop behaviors that may be addictive to them, elicit arousal before completing them, and bring pleasure while doing them.
 Areas of concern can include the feelings of guilt or embarrassment after completing the activity.
 This is similar in individuals abusing harmful chemicals.
 Individuals abusing substances have extreme difficulty resisting the urge or temptation to use the drug and may feel pleasure from using the drug.
 Consequently, he or she may feel shame after completing the activity, and may lie about it or hide it.

 Because behavioral addictions impact the part of the brain responsible for rewards, individuals can experience similar effects one would feel if they were abusing a substance.
 This can translate to troubled relationships, challenges with impulse control, obsessions, distractions, and financial challenges.
 Treatment methods used for substance abuse can be helpful in treating behavioral addictions.
 Twelve step groups may be of use, along with anxiety or depression medications if these are at the root of the behavioral addiction.
 Additional treatment methods like meditation, SMART recovery strategies, and counseling can potentially benefit those who may struggle with a behavioral addiction.